petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/3_extend-warranty.md

 ## Warranty Extension:

-Extend the standard warranty coverage for your Petority products with our Extended Hardware Warranty.
+Extend the standard warranty coverage for your WAGGURACY products with our Extended Hardware Warranty.

 ## Benefits: